 This was the first film to be released in the 4DX format in Mexico and in the Western Hemisphere, which is only available at select Cinépolis theaters.
 4DX features strobe lights, tilting seats, blowing wind and fog and odor effects.

 Oren Aviv said Disney had chosen to scale this movie down from the former in the series; "It's important to get the story right and it's important to me to scale it down, because we can't get bigger.
 The movies have subsequently gotten bigger and bigger and very complicated and they were satisfying on so many levels obviously, but I want to kind of reboot the whole thing and bring it down to its core, its essence, just characters."
-He agreed that there is a lot of Captain Jack Sparrow's back story that we haven't seen yet without confirming or denying that we might see some of that in the fourth movie
+He agreed that there is a lot of Captain Jack Sparrow's back story that we haven't seen yet without confirming or denying that we might see some of that in the fourth movie.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

-The outdoor entrance to the Fountain of Youth is the Waikapala'e Wet Cave on the north shore of Kauai.
-Analogous to the film's magical watery passage to The Fountain of Youth, the cave holds a real submerged (depending on water level) passage through which explorers can travel in order to reach an isolated chamber known as "The Blue Room."
+The outdoor entrance to the Fountain of Youth, is the Waikapala'e Wet Cave on the north shore of Kauai.
+Analogous to the film's magical watery passage to The Fountain of Youth, the cave holds a real submerged (depending on water level) passage, through which explorers can travel, in order to reach an isolated chamber known as "The Blue Room."
 Some Hawaiians tell of an actual pirate treasure found hidden in "The Blue Room" by the original discoverers.
 The pirate treasure (if it ever existed) is gone, but the cave and chamber remain a natural treasure, still accessible to intrepid explorers.